 Keep in mind that black, chamomile and green teas also contain some caffeine.
 Similar to coffee, these can be consumed in moderation, although caffeine levels vary depending on how much tea you use and how it’s prepared.

 |1 mug tea||75 mg|

 People who are pregnant can have major complications from foodborne illnesses like listeriosis, which is caused by Listeria bacteria.
 In people who are healthy and not pregnant, Listeria may cause uncomfortable, but manageable, food poisoning symptoms, like:

 “When you’re pregnant, Listeria can cause similar flu-like symptoms, or it may not cause any symptoms in you at all,” Dr. Chien says.
 “But it can severely impact the development of your growing fetus.”

 Contracting Listeria during pregnancy has been linked to grave issues like:

-The American College of Obstetricians and Gynecologists (ACOG) says that you don’t even have to feel symptoms to pass on Listeria to your fetus.
+The ACOG says that you don’t even have to feel symptoms to pass on Listeria to your fetus.

 In addition to the risk of listeriosis, Dr. Chien reminds us that people who are pregnant are at a higher risk for complications from other food sources as well.
-Mercury, for example, can cause brain damage and developmental delays in babies.
-An extra-salty diet can elevate your blood pressure.
-And too much caffeine can inhibit fetal growth.
+Again, mercury can cause brain damage and developmental delays in babies; an extra-salty diet can elevate your blood pressure; and too much caffeine can inhibit fetal growth.